Sometimes we want to draw, but nothing comes to mind. It happens, and it has happened to me in the past.

 So start with that, draw a triangle.
 Now maybe add some trees to it.
 Or snow.
 You can even add a small house or clouds around it!

-Now you have a simple and cute drawing of a mountain.
+Now you have an adorable drawing of a mountain.

 Afterward, you can draw a landscape full of mountains, filled with snow and the sun hiding behind them.

-These are mostly just simple ideas that come to me as I write this article, but hopefully, they’ll get your creative juices going, so you feel even more motivated to start drawing!
+These are mostly just cute ideas that come to me as I write this article.
+But hopefully, they’ll get your creative juices going, so you feel even more motivated to start drawing!

 18. A Campfire